Shopify/product-reviews-polaris-example/workshop.md

 ### Card

 Now we will start adding content to our page.
-The `Card` component is another you'll use on most views in your app.
+The `Card` component is one you'll use most in most of your app's views.
 Cards are used to group similar concepts and tasks together to make Shopify easier for merchants to scan, read, and get things done.

 We'll need to add the `Card` to our Polaris component import first.